 TransLoc Architect Policy

-TransLoc Architect collects specific personal data (for example: email address) for it’s users in order to allow usage of the application.
-This personal information is not shared with 3rd party entities.
+TransLoc Architect collects specific personal data (for example: email address) for its users in order to allow usage of the application.
+This personal information is not shared with third-party entities.
 Only GTFS data is shared, and GTFS data does not include personal data.
 Users of TransLoc Architect will be able to direct their GTFS data to particular uses within the TransLoc Architect tool.

 If you have a privacy concern, complaint, or a question for TransLoc, DoubleMap or Ride Systems, please contact us at: